Cottage | 4 bedrooms | sleeps 8

 |Further details outdoors|

-The conservatory and kitchen both lead onto a large south-facing suntrap deck with patio furniture, and there is a gas barbeque (gas included in the tariff).
+The conservatory and kitchen both lead onto a large south-facing deck, and summer evenings equal barbeques – our gas barbeque (gas supplied), hardwood patio furniture and suntrap deck and garden are an irresistible invitation to crack open a beer and get the barbie going....
 (Patio furniture & barbeque not available during winter months.)

 The back garden is fully fenced and flat, with grass / gravel / bushes, edged with birch trees, and is rich in birdlife.
 There is a herb garden (fresh herbs for the keen cooks) and washing lines (pegs supplied).